Major League Baseball has postponed the rest of the Mets-Nationals series due to Covid-19 - KION546

 The games, scheduled for Saturday and Sunday at Nationals Park, have been postponed, MLB said, a day after the postponement of the two teams’ season-opening game on Thursday.

-Per MLB’s health and safety protocols for the 2021 season, the player who tested positive will be required to isolate for a minimum of 10 days, receive appropriate care and monitoring from the club medical staff.
-Additionally, he will need to be cleared by the joint Covid-19 committee and the team physician following a mandatory cardiac evaluation and a determination that the individual no longer presents a risk of infection to others.
+Per MLB’s health and safety protocols for the 2021 season, players who test positive are required to isolate for a minimum of 10 days and receive appropriate care and monitoring from the club medical staff.
+Additionally, they will need to be cleared by the joint Covid-19 committee and the team physician following a mandatory cardiac evaluation and a determination that they no longer presents a risk of infection to others.

 No make up dates for the postponed games were given Friday, and MLB says it will provide scheduling updates as they become available.